-Through contact with infected blood.
-Before blood was screened for evidence of HIV infection and before heat-treating techniques were introduced to destroy HIV in blood products, such as factor 8 and albumin, HIV was transmitted through transfusions of contaminated blood or blood components.
+- Through contact with infected blood.
+Before blood was screened for evidence of HIV infection (and also before heat-treating techniques were introduced to destroy HIV in blood products, such as factor 8 and albumin), HIV was transmitted through transfusions of contaminated blood or blood components.
 Today, because of blood screening and heat treatment of blood derivatives, the risk of getting HIV from such transfusions is extremely small.

 - By sharing needles or syringes (such as with intravenous injection drug abuse), which can be contaminated with very small quantities of blood from someone infected with the virus.
 It is rare, however, for a patient to give HIV to a health care worker or vice-versa by accidental sticks with contaminated needles or other medical instruments.

 - During pregnancy or birth.
 Approximately one-quarter to one-third of all untreated pregnant women infected with HIV will pass the infection to their babies.
 HIV also can be spread to babies through the breast milk of mothers infected with the virus.
-If the mother takes the drug AZT during pregnancy, she can significantly reduce the chances that her baby will be infected with HIV.
-If doctors treat mothers with AZT and deliver their babies by cesarean section, the chances of the baby being infected can be reduced to a rate of one percent.
+If the mother takes the drug AZT during pregnancy, she can significantly reduce the chance that her baby will become infected with HIV.
+If doctors treat the mother with AZT and deliver her baby by cesarean section, the chances of the baby being infected can be reduced to a rate of one percent.

-- Having a sexually transmitted disease such as syphilis, genital herpes, chlamydia, gonorrhea, or bacterial vaginosis, which appears to make people more susceptible to and at higher risk for acquiring HIV infection during sex with infected partners.
+- Already having a sexually transmitted disease, such as syphilis, genital herpes, chlamydia, gonorrhea, or bacterial vaginosis (BV).
+They appear to make people more susceptible to and at higher risk for acquiring HIV infection during sex with infected partners.